 For a married, male policyholder, availing a term insurance plan under the Married Women's Property Act 1874 (MWP Act) helps in protecting your family's financial interests in your absence.
 Once a policy is availed under the MWP Act, it may not be attached by courts for repayment of your debts*.
-Only your wife and children will be entitled to the Sum Assured in the event of your demise.
+Only your wife and children will be entitled to the sum assured in the event of your demise.

 Just select "YES" for this question.
 Once selected, you will have to enter the beneficiary and trustee details e.g. the beneficiary name, relationship, date of birth and benefit share (in %).
 You can only choose your wife/child/children as beneficiaries.
 You can add multiple beneficiaries.

-What is MWP Act?
+What is the MWP Act?

-How does MWP Act protect my family?
+How does the MWP Act protect my family?

 For instance, if you are a salaried person with a home/ personal loan or the owner of a business and have accumulated debts, your creditors will have the first claim on your policy proceeds in the event of your death.
-When you buy a term insurance online under MWP Act, your wife and/or children will be the only ones who will have access to the claim amount – enabling you to secure their future financially.
+When you buy term insurance under MWP Act, your wife and/or child(ren) will be the only ones who will have access to the claim amount – enabling you to secure their future financially.

 Who should opt for MWP Act?

-- People who want to protect their wife/children from creditors/relatives who might have fraudulent intentions.
+- People who want to protect their wife/child(ren) from creditors/relatives who might have fraudulent intentions.

 Let's consider a scenario- Mr. Mathur, a salaried individual, took a home loan few years ago.
 He bought a term insurance policy online and endorsed it under MWP Act with his spouse and child as the beneficiaries.
 After Mr. Mathur's sudden demise, the bank approached the court to clear the home loan with the policy proceeds.
-The case got ruled out against them and the proceeds went to his wife and child as was protected under MWP Act*.
+The case got ruled out against them and the proceeds went to his wife and child as they were protected under the MWP Act*.

-Let’s consider another scenario – Mr.Verma is a businessman and he borrowed some capital to expand his business.
+Let’s consider another scenario – Mr.Verma is a businessman who borrowed some capital to expand his business.
 He bought a term insurance policy online under MWP Act 1874 with his spouse as the beneficiary.
 After his sudden demise, his creditors approached the court and sought their right to get paid out of the proceeds of the term insurance policy.
 Since the policy was covered under MWP Act, the creditors lost the case and the sum assured benefit was ordered to be paid to his wife*.

-Surrender request has to come from policyholder and signed by the Trustee / received from the Trustee directly.
-Surrender proceeds will be paid to the Trust for the benefit of the beneficiary as stated in the policy..
+Surrender request has to come from policyholder and signed by the trustee / received from the trustee directly.
+Surrender proceeds will be paid to the trust for the benefit of the beneficiary, as stated in the policy.

 Secure your wife and children with our term plan.